kumar-github/tutorial-resources/externalized-configuration-README.md

 ![spring configuration generated from java property sources](https://github.com/user-attachments/assets/64e922ce-2e48-4c7e-990c-2f7ab7cf8f14)

 > [!TIP]
 > The entire mechanism is configurable.
-If you have a custom source of properties that you want to integrate into this
+If you have a custom source of properties that you want to integrate into
-> search, you can do so by implementing and instantiating your own `PropertySource` and add it to the set of `PropertySources` for the current `Environment`.
+> the `Environment`'s search, you can do so by implementing and instantiating your own `PropertySource` and add it to
+> the set of `PropertySources` for the current `Environment`.

 :question:**Any Questions**:question: